-A.2 Single or Double precision
+A.1 Mixed or Double precision

-GROMACS can be compiled in either single or double precision.
-It is very important to note here that single precision is actually mixed precision.
+GROMACS can be compiled in either mixed or double precision.
+Documentation of previous GROMACS versions referred to "single precision", but the implementation has made selective use of double precision for many years.
 Using single precision for all variables would lead to a significant reduction in accuracy.
-Although in single precision all state vectors, i.e. particle coordinates, velocities and forces, are stored in single precision, critical variables are double precision.
+Although in "mixed precision" all state vectors, i.e. particle coordinates, velocities and forces, are stored in single precision, critical variables are double precision.
 A typical example of the latter is the virial, which is a sum over all forces in the system, which have varying signs.
 In addition, in many parts of the code we managed to avoid double precision for arithmetic, by paying attention to summation order or reorganization of mathematical expressions.
-The default choice is single precision, but it is easy to turn on double precision by adding the option -DGMX_DOUBLE=on to cmake.
-Double precision will be 20 to 100% slower than single precision depending on the architecture you are running on.
+The default configuration uses mixed precision, but it is easy to turn on double precision by adding the option -DGMX\DOUBLE=on to cmake.
+Double precision will be 20 to 100% slower than mixed precision depending on the architecture you are running on.
 Double precision will use somewhat more memory and run input, energy and full-precision trajectory files will be almost twice as large.
-SIMD (single-instruction multiple-data) intrinsics non-bonded force and/or energy kernels are available for x86 hardware in single and double precision in different SSE and AVX flavors; the minimum requirement is SSE2.
-IBM Blue Gene Q intrinsics will be available soon.
-Some other parts of the code, especially PME, also employ x86 SIMD intrinsics.